-- In Heroes, Master of Illusion Candace is preferred form when she's knocked out, and true form when she's killed.
+- Master of Illusion Candace is in preferred form when she's knocked out, and true form when she's killed.
 Even though in the latter, another illusion that she'd cast disappeared.
 Good job, Internal Consistency guys.

-- Likewise, the Allasomorphs in Next Generation hung around in humanlike forms while visiting the Enterprise; they are eventually revealed to be Energy Beings in their true forms.
+- Likewise, the Allasomorphs in Next Generation hang around in humanlike forms while visiting the Enterprise; they are eventually revealed to be Energy Beings in their true forms.

 - In My Parents Are Aliens the aliens are capable of shapeshifting but spend most of their time in default human forms (if the intro sequence is to be believed then their true forms are some sort of green blobs).
 Interestingly, Sophie is not particularly good at morphing, and this was used as an excuse when her actress was changed in later seasons.
 She supposedly morphed into the new form offscreen and then got stuck that way, before eventually deciding that she preferred it.